THE DOVER WAR MEMORIAL PROJECT

 Barton, C. W.

-Blackford, E. R. St-Q.
+#Blackford, E. R. St-Q.

-She had been a firewoman in the NFS.
-She was the daughter of Ellen Lydia Stirrup, from 36 Albany Place, Dover, and the wife of Leonard Blackford, of the Merchant Navy.
+She was the wife of Leonard Blackford, of the Merchant Navy.

 Bocutt, A. H.

 His brother, Alfred Arthur Bocutt, also died, in 1941, serving with the Royal Navy.
+His wife, Ivy Mary, was the sister of Joseph William Kilyon.

 Borthwick, G.